 For seven years I worked with adult schizophrenics as a Psychiatric Rehabilitation Specialist.
 I taught psycho-social skills, an ironic subject for one on the autism spectrum.
 The big issues of life did not interest me–I was not a counselor or a therapist.
 My job was everyday functioning–how to live fifteen minutes at a time when cognitive demands overwhelmed my clients.

-No cure exists for schizophrenia, but I witnessed the recovery of many.
-People faced with intrusive delusions and convincing hallucinations found meaning in their lives.
+No “cure” exists for schizophrenia, but I witnessed many who turned their lives around and found a happier place.
+People faced with intrusive delusions and convincing hallucinations found new meaning.
 The secret was not the big picture—the career, the education, the house.
 The secret was the moment—a shared meal, a finished task, a sad friend comforted.
 Discrete bits of purpose strung across days added to a larger, braver whole.

 Consider modern life.
 The medium through which I reach you abides because our climate, commerce, and resources precisely balance .
 If disaster struck, the former big things would crumble.